Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 Missing a swarm can feel like a disaster.
 You open the hive expecting a strong colony, only to find fewer bees, queen cells and a clear sense that something has already happened.
 If you want to understand how to reduce the risk in future, see Swarm Prevention.

-If you are seeing active cells, you may also want to read Charged Queen Cells – What To Do to understand your options.
+If you are seeing active cells, you may also want to read Charged Queen Cells – What To Do and Capped Queen Cells – What To Do to understand what stage the colony has reached.

 The good news is that a colony that has swarmed is not lost.
 In many cases, it will recover perfectly well without intervention — it is still viable and simply needs calm, correct follow-up.